Kitware/vtk-js/Sources/Rendering/Core/Camera/api.md

 Get the ViewPlaneNormal.
 This vector will point opposite to the direction of projection, unless you have created a sheared output view using SetViewShear/SetObliqueAngles.

-### viewShear

-Set/get the shear transform of the viewing frustum.
-Parameters are dx/dz, dy/dz, and center. center is a factor that describes where to shear around.
-The distance dshear from the camera where no shear occurs is given by (dshear = center * FocalDistance).

-### eyeAngle

-Set/Get the separation between eyes (in degrees).
-This is used when generating stereo images.

 ### focalDisk

 Set the size of the cameras lens in world coordinates.
 This is only used when the renderer is